kensanata/just-halberds/Just-Halberds.md

 however, you might just get to add one for fist-fighting.

-Similarly, the referee might add one to the roll if you're punching the orcs, or the referee might even add two to the roll if you're fighting their boss, or even three if the boss is wielding a magic mace; or the referee might add nothing at all to the roll if they're being hit by fire bolts because they don't know how to deal with it.
+Similarly, the referee might add one to the roll if you're punching the orcs, or the referee might add two to the roll if you're fighting their boss, or even three if the boss is wielding a magic mace; or the referee might add nothing at all to the roll if they're being hit by fire bolts because they don't know how to deal with it.

 The effect of your actions are going to be decided by the referee.
 Feel free to negotiate, but don't overdo it.
 Keep the game flowing and